United Theological Seminary

 New Campus

 The ground was broken for the first of three seminary buildings on March 27, 1920, all completed by October 1923.
-1 The three buildings that were completed included an administration building that was later named in honor of the Bonebrakes, a dormitory that was later named in honor of Rev. Fout, and a heating plant.
+1 The three completed buildings included an administration building that was later named in honor of the Bonebrakes, a dormitory that was later named in honor of Rev. Fout, and a heating plant.
 Upon completion of its new campus, its old building was sold to the Evangelical School of Theology in the fall of 1929.
 1

 In 1943, the United States government began a top-secret testing site at Bonebrake for the Dayton Project, which was part of the broader Manhattan Project.
 At Bonebrake, research was conducted on the creation of an atomic bomb, and polonium was produced that would eventually be used in the nuclear bomb that was dropped on Nagasaki, Japan.

 The campus underwent modernization during the middle of the 20th century.
 A new library was constructed in 1951-52, followed by a new dormitory, later named after Rev. Dr. Walter Roberts in 1957.
-1 The Breyfogel Worship Center was added in 1961 and was named for Bishop Sylvanus Breyfogel who served as president of the Evangelical School of Theology from its founding in 1905 until his death in 1934.
-The new worship center included two seminar rooms, a prayer chapel, sanctuary, offices, and a classroom.
+1 The Breyfogel Worship Center was added in 1961 and was named after Bishop Sylvanus Breyfogel, who served as president of the Evangelical School of Theology from its founding in 1905 until his death in 1934.
+The new worship center included two seminar rooms, a prayer chapel, a sanctuary, offices, and a classroom.

 Mergers